Welcome to the Island History Trust Web-site

-Breaking News 21st May 2014: We've just heard that the campaign to have a memorial plaque erected on the site of the Bullivant's Wharf disaster has been successful.
-Permission has been granted by the relevant authorities, to put the plaque on the river walkway between Hutchins Street and Cuba Street.
+The campaign to have a memorial plaque erected on the site of the Bullivant's Wharf disaster has been successful, thanks mainly to relatives and descendants of some of those who died.
+Permission having been granted by the relevant authorities, a plaque is now on view on the river walkway between Hutchins Street and Cuba Street.

 The 1980s Island

 In 2013, Island History was awarded a Heritage Lottery Grant towards the costs of cataloguing and archiving Mike Seaborne's 1980s photographs of the Island

 You can now see these photographs on the dedicated web site:

 Visit this website to go back 30 years to the Island as it was just before redevelopment, when some of the traditional industries still survived, and the physical environment still bore traces of its Victorian and mid-twentieth century character.

 Mike Seaborne's 1980s Island photographs can also be viewed in hard copy at the Borough Archives, as above

 Above: Saunders Ness Road and the old Cumberland Oil Mills, early 1980s; photograph copyright Mike Seaborne